How to Guard Your Military Family Against Child Sexual Abuse

 - Safety for Adolescents and Teens: As your child becomes an adolescent, stay attuned and aware as they navigate a new world of social and dating relationships.
 Even when your teenager resists your input or good advice, continue to set appropriate limits, and stress personal safety and responsible behavior.
 Teens tend to be trusting and may not recognize unsafe situations, unhealthy behaviors, or the potential for dating violence or sexual assault by an older or more experienced person.
 The model you set, and the relationship and communication you established years ago will provide the foundation for your teen’s growing independence and decision-making throughout the teen years.
 Introduce online tools to help your teenagers and their friends look out for each other’s safety and well-being.

-Organizations working toward ending abuse
+Military and national organizations working toward ending abuse

-Many national organizations dedicated to child sexual abuse prevention can provide you with more information, including how to recognize signs of abuse and what to do if you suspect it.
+There are also many national organizations dedicated to child sexual abuse prevention can provide you with more information, including how to recognize signs of abuse and what to do if you suspect it.
 Three such organizations are The National Child Traumatic Stress Network and Stop It Now!

 Adults have a moral obligation to protect children from abuse and to take action whether it involves their child or someone else.
 Speak up if you see anyone behaving inappropriately toward a child, and report suspected abuse to your local child protective services agency or the installation Family Advocacy Program if you're in a military community.
 You can also call your state's child abuse reporting hotline or the Childhelp National Child Abuse Hotline at 800-422-4453 (4-A-CHILD).